Widex Hearing Aid Cost and Pricing in 2025

 How to Purchase a Widex Hearing Aid

-Like other high-end hearing aid brands we’ve reviewed, including Oticon, you’ll need to visit a hearing clinic to purchase a Widex hearing aid.
+Like other high-end hearing aid brands we've reviewed, including Oticon, you’ll need to visit a hearing clinic to purchase a Widex hearing aid.
 Though this may feel inconvenient, most seniors benefit from an in-person visit.
-When you simply order your hearing aids online, you miss out on getting them custom-fitted and helpful in-person tutorials that teach you how to adjust and maintain your hearing aids.
+When you simply order your hearing aids online, you miss out on getting them custom-fitted, as well as helpful in-person tutorials that teach you how to adjust and maintain your hearing aids.
 Plus, the licensed hearing professional can ensure that your hearing aids are comfortable and placed correctly in your ear.
 Interested in purchasing?
 Here’s what you’ll need to do:

 1. Schedule an appointment: To schedule an appointment with your local Widex-carrying hearing clinic, you’ll want to click on “Try Widex” at the top of the Widex website.
 Fill out the questionnaire, and Widex will contact you to schedule an appointment with your local hearing professional.